spm2020spring/TeamCollaborationTutorial/team.rst

 I have finished today's work
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 I am happy.
 Have a rest.
-Castle1, see you tomorrow.
+Castle1, see you tomorrow (git checkout castle1).